MatveyPoz/MTPRZ-1/README.md

 $ ./quadratic_solver.sh -f
 Two roots: x1 = -.42, x2 = -1.57
 ```

+## Reverts
+Revert error commit where the Vieta`s formula method calculation was used .

 ## Error handling
 - If a = 0, the script will return an error, since the equation will no longer be quadratic.
 - If the discriminant is negative, the script will report that there are no real roots.